-And as excited as I am that the holidays, namely Thanksgiving, are approaching, I’d be lying if I said I didn’t feel a little bit of anxiety about not going overboard at the dinner table this year.
+As excited as I am that Thanksgiving is approaching, I’d be lying if I said I didn’t feel a little bit of anxiety about not going overboard at the dinner table this year.
 I want to get in on the holiday fun while not sacrificing the hard work and discipline I’ve put in.

 If you’re like me and want to make it through this holiday season snatched and unbothered, get into four tips that’ll help you do so below: